Electric Vehicle Fast Charger Replacements

 This program leverages City Light’s clean electricity and will play a critical role in helping the City of Seattle reach its carbon neutral goal by 2050.
 This program is part of Seattle’s Clean Transportation Electrification Blueprint, which focuses on delivering community-focused transportation solutions.

 Users will pay by the kilowatt-hour (kWh) to use City Light’s chargers.
-Payment processing is managed by the network provider Shell Recharge (this will change in 2025) at Seattle locations and ChargePoint at our Burien and Shoreline locations.
-Users can activate and pay for a session by using either the network provider’s phone app, RFID card, or by calling the provider to pay by credit card.
+Payment processing is managed by the network provider ChargePoint.
+Users can activate and pay for a session by using either the network provider’s phone app, or by calling the provider to pay by credit card.

 Each charger will be equipped with a Combined Charging System (CCS) Combo connector, which are compatible with many fast-charge capable EVs.
-All fast charging sites will have at least one charger with a CHAdeMO and NACS connector to allow as many EVs as possible to charge.
+All fast charging sites will have at least one charger with a CHAdeMO connector.
+Some stations will also have a NACS connector.
+This allows as many different EVs as possible to charge.

 Only EVs will be allowed to use the charging spaces, while actively charging.
 Electric vehicle charging will be time limited.
 Signs will be used to indicate maximum parking time limits.